Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

 # ASRock  EP2C602-4L/D16 E5-2667v2 Hackintosh Guide

-This guide works on macOS Big Sur (11.2.1).
+This guide works on macOS Monterey (12.0.1).
 C602 is even more complicated than X79 so I don't recommend beginners try this build.

 For hardware configurations I mostly referenced this [guide](https://www.tonymacx86.com/threads/guide-asrock-rack-ep2c602.289060/).